NOVEL-IN-PROGRESS

 2.

-"Hey, you are over there!
+"Hey, you over there!
 You a whore?"

-"It ain't no lie!
-I got food.
+"I got food.
 I feed you good!"

 Severine placed a wager on the moment, one she had so little to back.
 If she could make it to the next meal, she might make it to the next day.
 Yes, there was only one plate of food between her and the canal.
 She slowly worked her sleeves up and went to work.
-As soon as the tub woman saw that Severine knew a washboard, she left.
+As soon as the tub woman saw that Severine could work a washboard, she left.
 But soon returned with a tray.

-"Food," the woman said.
+"Here!
+Food," the woman said.
 "Sit down over there on the cot."

 3.